9TH GRADE CLUSTERS

 AFTER SCHOOL PROGRAM

-The After School Program and Homework Club meet twice a week from 3:30 – 5:00 on Mondays and Thursdays.
+The After School Program and Homework Club in the past have met twice a week, on Mondays and Thursdays, after the school day ends.
 Ninth and tenth grade students are invited to the After School Program when they earn a D or an F in a major academic course.
 Program enrollment is assessed at the end of each term based on term grades.
 The program offers support in English, math, physics, chemistry, Spanish and history.
-Students who are not formally enrolled in the program are invited to access the same after school supports on a “drop-in” basis by attending the Homework Club, which also meets on Mondays and Thursdays from 3:30 – 5:00, and is open to students at all grade levels.
+Students who are not formally enrolled in the program are invited to access the same after school supports on a “drop-in” basis by attending the Homework Club, which also has met on Mondays and Thursdays, and is open to students at all grade levels.
+STAY TUNED FOR MORE INFORMATION ON THE STATUS OF OUR AFTER SCHOOL SUPPORT PROGRAMS FOR THE 2021-22 SCHOOL YEAR.

 STUDENT SUPPORT CENTER